sheldonrobinson/GQLite/dists/python/README.md

   print(f"An error has occured: #{ex.msg}")
 ```

-The documentation for the openCypher query language can found in [openCypher](https://gitlab.com/gqlite/GQLite/-/blob/docs/opencypher.md) and for the [API](https://gitlab.com/gqlite/GQLite/-/blob/docs/api.md).
+The documentation for the GQL query language can found in [GQL](https://gitlab.com/gqlite/GQLite/-/blob/docs/gql.md) and for the [API](https://gitlab.com/gqlite/GQLite/-/blob/docs/api.md).